2014 United States House of Representatives elections in New York: District 12

 The 12th district is located entirely in New York City and includes several neighborhoods in the East Side of Manhattan, Greenpoint and western Queens.
-The incumbent is Democrat Carolyn Maloney, who has represented the district since 2013, and previously represented the 14th district from 1993 to 2013.
-She was re-elected in 2012 with 80% of the vote and the district has a PVI of D+27.
+Incumbent Democrat Carolyn Maloney, who had represented the district since 2013, and previously represented the 14th district from 1993 to 2013, ran for re-election.
+She was re-elected in 2012 with 80% of the vote, and the district had a PVI of D+27.